shantguedekelian/Spotify-Project/README.md

 ## **Classifying Songs Into Moods**

+My goal was to classify songs into specific vibes that fit them so that users could filter through the songs based on what vibe of song they were looking for.
+To do this I used PCA from the scikit-learn toolkit.
+The reason I used PCA was because ___.

 Using scikit-learn and PCA, I got the following clusters and labeled them with a fitting vibe/mood that fits

 ### Cluster 0: